rockdisc/Book-of-Knowledge/Home.md

 ## To-do

 > [!todo]  Today
->  - [ ] create new bases template for books and make all the book and video reports follow it
 >  - [ ] Make the full debate into a video.
 >  - [ ] Get new Book
 >  - [ ] Get started on Science Honors Society